OpenIndiana/oi-docs/docs/contrib/tools.md

 ## Docs Site Publishing

-At this time, the OpenIndiana Docs website is automatically published by using Travis-CI.
+Following the best practices of continuous integration, the OpenIndiana Docs website is fully automated using Travis-CI.
+Upon a commit to the site GitHub repository, Travis-CI immediately performs a series of validation tests.
+If the validation tests pass, then the website is automatically published to Github Pages.